Sadako 3D 2: Plot

 Fuko visits Kashiwada (Yusuke Yamamoto), the latter awaiting his execution for his murder of young women five years before.
-Describing himself as Nagi's "fan", Kashiwada reveals that Nagi is not Akane's child, but Sadako's, and that the only way to stop Nagi is for Fuko to kill herself or to kill Nagi.
-On the way home, Fuko receives a call from Dr. Kamimura asking her to meet her, but finds that she has been possessed, and while escaping from her attack, Fuko relives her experiences of seeing her mother's suicide and becomes cursed.
+Describing himself as Nagi's "fan", Kashiwada reveals that Nagi is not Akane's child, but Sadako's and that the only way to stop Nagi is for Fuko to kill herself or to kill Nagi.
+On the way home, Fuko receives a call from Dr. Kamimura asking her to meet her but finds that she has been possessed, and while escaping from her attack, Fuko relives her experiences of seeing her mother's suicide and becomes cursed.

 At home, Fuko experiences nightmares of Nagi and Takanori attacking her.
-She contemplates killing Nagi by throwing her into the sea, but decides not to.
+She contemplates killing Nagi by throwing her into the sea but decides not to.
 She meets Takanori and, after urging him to help Nagi, he shows Fuko that Akane (Satomi Ishihara) is still alive, albeit in a comatose state.
 He tells Fuko that since Sadako attempted to be reborn through Akane in the first film, Akane has allowed herself to be possessed by Sadako so she can fight her from the inside.
-Eventually, Akane became pregnant and delivered Nagi, but she can never reunite with her mother again lest Sadako be reborn.
+Eventually, Akane became pregnant and delivered Nagi, but she could never reunite with her mother again lest Sadako be reborn.
 Takanori also reveals that Nagi is not responsible for the deaths.

 The next day, Fuko discovers Nagi is missing, while Takanori finds her roaming in the Asakawa Hospital.
 He is attacked and brutally beaten by Kakiuchi, who wants to kill Nagi and Akane to stop the curse, revealing that his wife (the woman killed in the beginning) had died from the curse and he himself is also cursed.
 Nagi escapes and reunites with Fuko, who allows Nagi to reunite with her mother.
-However, Akane is shot before she could reach Nagi by Kakiuchi, who promptly commits suicide.
+However, Akane is shot before she can reach Nagi by Kakiuchi, who promptly commits suicide.
 As the whole room is flooded by blood pouring from Sadako's well, Nagi is taken by Sadako, but Fuko manages to save her.

 Several days later, Fuko and Nagi have a picnic at a meadow, while Kashiwada's landlord, still sitting in the garden, reads Kashiwada's last letter before his execution.
 The film ends with the camera recording that Kakiuchi watches, which reveals that Sadako's child is not Nagi.